 Motorcycle Ohio (linked below) will provide a helmet for use during class, if you don’t have one.
-(UPDATE 2021: The Motorcycle Ohio course will MAY NOT supply a helmet due to COVID-19.
+(UPDATE 2023: The Motorcycle Ohio course will have a supply of loaner helmets.
 Be sure to check the class registration information when signing up for updates.)

 If you complete a Basic Rider Skills Course with the State of Ohio, you will take the license test at the end of the course.
 This is in place of taking the test at the BMV!

 3) TAKE THE CLASS ( OR TAKE THE TEST DIRECTLY): You can either take a class with your TIPIC (recommended), or take the skills test “when the rider is ready.”
-(UPDATED 12/8/2021: The course schedule for 2022 opens on JAN 25,2022 at 9:18AM.
-The classes historically fill QUICKLY.
-Reduced class availability continues due to COVID-19.
-Schedule your class as soon as you know your schedule to ensure you get licensed in 2022!)
+(UPDATED 2/3/2023: The class registration schedule is OPEN for 2023.
+Classes historically fill very quickly.)

 If you feel you could pass the test WITHOUT taking the class, you can schedule the driving skills test directly.
 For the direct test, you must supply the motorcycle.
 If you fail the exam, you must wait 1 week to retest.

 4) Getting the License: After you take the skills test, or complete the class, and pass, you get your actual license.